rotationalio/rotational.io/content/en/blog/2024-06-07-text-to-sql-llm-app.md

 description: "Accelerate data analysis by leveraging LLMs to build text-to-sql applications"
 ---

-We have already discovered the capability of Large Language Models (LLMs) to streamline software development by generating boilerplate code that reduces a lot of up front work when developing new software.
-But what about SQL?
-Turns out there are text-to-sql LLMs that can do the same for SQL queries.
+As industry races for use cases of Large Language Models, software devs have emerged as early adopters.
+Can LLMs help us translate between tech and talk?
+Let's build a text-to-SQL application with Vanna and Streamlit!

 <!--more-->

-This post will demonstrate how to use Vanna and Streamlit to build a text-to-sql application using Vanna and [Streamlit](https://streamlit.io).
+How many of us have struggled to communicate with non-technical audiences about data?
+So much of what we do as software engineers doesn't translate to our users and our counterparts on the business side.
+If your customer wants to understand why their account has been flagged, they can't query the database directly.
+Admittedly, that would be a bad idea for many reasons, but even if you were to give them readonly credentials, they'd have to write a valid query in order to answer their question.
+That's pretty unlikely unless they somehow already know SQL!

+Most applications include web-based user interfaces with drop-down menus which enable the customer to compose parameters for a valid query, which can then be executed on the back end.
+With the rise of Large Language Models (LLMs), many businesses are starting to wonder if it might be possible to streamline with simple chat interfaces, which use a text-to-SQL language model on the back end to translate between the natural language questions of the user to valid SQL queries that can be directly executed against the database.

+In this post, we'll explore the technical feasibility of such an approach.

 Just here for the code?
 Check out this [repo](https://github.com/pdamodaran/vanna-text-to-sql) for the full example.

+## Getting Started

-Vanna is an open source python library developed by [Vanna.AI](https://vanna.ai).
+Vanna is an open source Python library developed by [Vanna.AI](https://vanna.ai).
 It uses Retrieval Augmented Generation (RAG), which is a technique that is used to improve the accuracy of LLMs.
 The idea is to provide data to an LLM that it was not previously trained on to ensure that it can generate reasonable responses to questions related to this data.
 In this case, the data provided is the knowledge about the internals of your database.
 The process will be covered later in this post.

-Vanna supports many databases including Postgres, SQLite, BigQuery, Snowflake, etc.   You can start experimenting with a Jupyter Notebook or create applications using Streamlit, Flask, Slackbot, or integrate it within your own front end application.
-The pricing options are as follows:

-- **Open source**: You use your own LLM, set up a local metadata storage using ChromaDB or any other vector database, and deploy via self-hosted Streamlit, Flask app, etc.  You also have the ability to customize as you see fit.
-- **Free tier**: This tier uses the GPT 3.5 foundational model, hosted metadata storage and rate-limited usage of the LLM.
-- **Paid tier**: This tier costs $30/ 1 million tokens, uses the GPT-4 with a load-balanced fallback to other LLMs.
-It also provides SLA guarantees.
-- **Enterprise tier**: Contact Vanna AI for a pricing plan that gives you access to developers who can help you customize your application based on your enterprise needs.

-This example uses the free tier plan and a Postgres database.

-## Getting Started

 ### Step 1: Create a free Vanna.AI account

 Follow the instructions in the [Vanna.AI](https://vanna.ai) website to create an account.
 Once you are logged in, you will need to do the following:

 - Get an API key (click on `API Keys` on the left side of the page)
 - Create a new RAG model (click on `RAG Models` on the left side of the page and choose a unique name for your model and click on the `Create Model` button)

 ### Step 2: Create and activate a virtual environment